sandialabs/hyram/CONTRIBUTING.md

 <a name="py-usage">&nbsp;</a>
 # D. Python HyRAM+ Usage
 HyRAM+ can be utilized as a C# backend with Python.NET, or independently via Python as a standalone module.
-C# calls via python.NET should utilize the `c_api.py` files.
+C# calls via python.NET utilize the `phys` and `qra` wrapper code found in the `cs_api` directory.

 <a name="py-usage-c">&nbsp;</a>
 ## D.1 HyRAM+ as C# Backend
 The Python HyRAM+ package is integrated into the C# HyRAM+ application via a Python.NET interface.
-A separate API file, `c_api.py`, is called from C# when conducting analyses via the interface files in the `Hyram.PythonApi` project.
+C# caller functions in the `Hyram.PythonApi` project use the `cs_api` wrapper code to conduct HyRAM+ analyses.
-The c_api.py files load custom Python.NET modules which are only available while the Python.runtime.dll is loaded.
+The cs_api files load custom Python.NET modules which are only available while the Python.runtime.dll is loaded.
-It is not currently compatible with a normal Python session.
+These functions are not currently compatible with a normal Python session.

 **Adding a new API function call to the C# GUI**

 Add a new function to the PhysicsInterface or QraInterface files in the `Hyram.PythonApi` project.
-The function should gather the appropriate inputs in a non-nullable format and activate the Python.NET lock space before calling the corresponding function in the `c_api.py` file.
+The function should gather the appropriate inputs in a non-nullable format and activate the Python.NET lock space before calling the desired python function in the `qra.py` or `phys.py` wrapper files.
 Refer to existing functions for reference.

 **Adding a new API python function call to the python HyRAM+ module**

-A corresponding function call should be created in the suitable `c_api.py` file that the C# GUI will access.
+A corresponding python function must be created in the `cs_api/qra.py` or `cs_api/phys.py` files.
+This function can be called by C# functions as needed.

 The function should parse and convert incoming data; arrays can be handled with available utility functions.
 Note that functions called by C# should not have keyword or optional arguments.
-After parsing incoming data, the function should execute its API calls and then return a wrapped data set to C#.
+After parsing incoming data, the function can then execute HyRAM+ python code and then return a wrapped object to C#.
 Refer to existing functions for reference.

 <a name="py-usage-py">&nbsp;</a>
 ## D.2 Using HyRAM+ as a Python module
-QRA analysis can be executed via command-line through the `analysis.py` file.
+QRA analysis can be executed via command-line through the `qra/analysis.py` file.
+Physics analyses can be conducted via the `phys/api.py` file.
 See the analysis function docstring for details and guidance.

-The analysis function is written in a procedural fashion.
-It accepts all QRA parameters, declares few defaults, and returns a complete set of results for five leak sizes.
-A few python objects are defined to aid in organization; the majority of the algorithm utilizes basic python and numpy types.
-Logging is enabled by default and seeks to preserve each analysis step explicitly.